 Medication-Assisted Treatment Programs

-The first part of treating addiction is to lessen cravings and reduce withdrawal symptoms.
+The first part of treating addiction is reducing cravings and reducing withdrawal symptoms.
 There are numerous ways to do this in your recovery.
 You might attend a detox program that offers medical monitoring.
 You could also participate in one of the many medication-assisted treatment programs.
 If you choose MAT, it is a good idea to learn more about the program.

 MAT is a treatment program many people choose to start on their recovery journey.
-If you already know you want to participate in this program, be sure to contact us.
+If you already know you want to participate in this program, contact us.
 We can help you enroll today.
 If you want more information about MAT programs, this information will help.

 Benefits of Medication-Assisted Treatment Programs